Advancing Spatial Neglect Research Through Extended Reality (XR)

 Hidden description

-The COST Action “Extended Reality Neurorehabilitation of Spatial Neglect and Related Disorders After Brain Injury” was launched on September 24th, providing a common communication network for clinicians, researchers, XR developers and patient representatives.
+Action Launch The neuroXRehab COST Action “Extended Reality Neurorehabilitation of Spatial Neglect and Related Disorders After Brain Injury” launched on September 24th, providing a common collaborative network for clinicians, researchers, XR developers and patient representatives.

 Do you use, research or develop XR for rehabilitation and neglect?